adv-java-f23/scriptingElements/README.md

-# Unit 3 scripting elements
+# Scripting Elements README

-This is the working demo of JSP scripting elements.
+This repository contains the code for a web app that allows users to demo the JSP scripting elements.

+## Installation

+To install the app, follow these steps:

+1. Clone the repository to your local machine.

+## Usage

+1. To use the app, deploy the application to tomcat with the `ant` command.
+2. Go to localhost/8080/java112